Skip to Content

 However, product selection is essential since no two supplements are the same.
 Besides, what works for one horse may not necessarily work for another.

-The FDA does not regulate horse joint supplements, as they are classified as nutraceuticals or food supplements, not drugs.
+It’s important to remember that the FDA does not regulate horse joint supplements, as they fall under the category of nutraceuticals or food supplements, not drugs.
 Also, we need more trials and studies to settle the debate about whether horse joint supplements work or are a waste of money.

 Picture of a young thoroughbred horse in training.